Speyll/dotfiles/README.md

 I've crafted special scripts to simplify environment variable setup for both Labwc and Sway.
 These scripts streamline the process of launching your preferred window manager with the right configurations.

+- `start-wayfire`: Use this script to launch Wayfire with the configured environment variables.
 - `start-labwc`: Use this script to launch Labwc with the configured environment variables.
 - `start-sway`: Use this script to launch Sway with the appropriate configurations.